StPaulThorndale/IT/Committee-Handbook.md

 - All current software and non-software related licenses and subscriptions not owned by `it@stpaulthorndale.com` shall be immediately transferred from the previous owner to `it@stpaulthorndale.com`.
 	- If this is not possible, the reasons should be clearly documented using an officially supported channel of communication.
 - Ownership is different than collaboration.
 While licenses and subscriptions should be owned by the business/service account, named collaborators can and should be added to those assets so changes can be tracked and credited to specific people.

-## Church-related Matters
-The St. Paul Church and School is a tightly integrated entity that supports each other in a very close way.
-Although the Committee reports to the Principle for IT-related matters and they primarily perform work for the School, it is encouraged and the Committee can use its discretion on helping IT-related matters of the Church.
-However, the policies in this Handbook must still be followed.

 ## SOX Compliance
 TBD.
 Who needs to achieve SOX compliance?
 Definition of SOX and various implementations.
 Traceability.